eduardohralejandro/Groceries-app/README.md

 - Mark as bought (item).
 - When checked item as bought you must add name and price and you can not save in the "database" if is empty.
+- There are always unique IDs for every item created.
 - UX desicions: auto focus in some of the inputs for better experience.

 ### `Recipes component`